One way to practice reading and visual discrimination is by playing long vowel I Spy games. This can be done with a partner or in a group.

 Reading – Kids will read eight long vowel words on each page.

-Visual Discrimination – Students will search for eight long vowel images amidst a set of more than 20.
+Visual Discrimination – Students will search the game board for eight long vowel images amidst a set of more than 20.

-Long Vowel Patterns – Readers will see long vowel patterns on each page.
+Long Vowel Patterns – Readers will encounter a variety of long vowel spelling pattern on each page.
 Have students circle the long vowel sound in each word.

 If your kids don’t like to color, you can have them skip that part of the activity.
 Have them put an X or circle on the objects as they find them.

-You can make this a reusable activity by printing the pages on colored paper and placing them inside a dry erase pocket.
+You can make these free games reusable by printing the pages on colored paper and placing them inside a dry erase pocket.
 Kids can complete the pages with a dry erase marker.

 Long Vowel Books for Kids